Skip to content

 Base training requires you to ride slowly.
 On purpose.
 For weeks.
 This is hard for competitive people.
 When someone passes you, you let them go.
 When there's a Strava segment, you ignore it.
 When your training partners want to race, you wave goodbye.

-Professor Seiler's data is clear: the athletes who maintain discipline during base training produce better results when intensity is added later.
+Professor Seiler's research on training intensity distribution in elite endurance athletes is clear on this: the athletes who maintain discipline during base training produce better results when intensity is added later.
 The ones who sneak in hard efforts during base phase compromise both the base adaptations and their recovery for the work that matters.

 Signs Your Base is Working